-- Online advertising, coupled with the Company's mobile responsive transactional website, create a cost-effective way to attract new customers and optimize the application process - Indirect lending significantly expands the Company's distribution points without significant incremental costs by leveraging a mobile tablet solution. - The Company's national footprint of retail branch locations further promote the Company's brand and allow customers to apply in-person if that is their preferred means of application.
-Recent surveys indicated that over 36% of easyfinancial customers became aware of easyfinancial through the physical retail presence. - By analyzing all of its loan transactions originated since 2006, the Company has developed underwriting practices and credit scoring models that are able to predict the performance of its customers with far more accuracy than the traditional generic scoring models utilized by other lenders. - Subsequent to a successful loan application, the responsibility for loan closing and funding and for ongoing customer relationship management, including collections, is assigned to a retail branch that is conveniently located near the customer.
-In this way, the customer lifetime value is enhanced as the sale of ancillary products is maximized, customer retention is improved and the Company experiences lower delinquency rates due to the local relationship and engagement with the customer. - Since ongoing customer relationship management is performed at the local branch level, the Company is able to establish a stronger relationship with its customers that better allows it to work with these customers to resolve any financial challenges.
-In this way, bad debts are significantly reduced, especially when compared to a pure online lender.
+- The Company's national footprint of retail branch locations further promote the Company's brand and allow customers to apply in-person if that is their preferred means of application.
+Recent surveys indicated that over 48% of easyfinancial customers became aware of easyfinancial through the physical retail presence. - By analyzing all of its loan transactions originated since 2006, the Company has developed underwriting practices and credit scoring models that are able to predict the performance of its customers with a far greater degree of accuracy than the traditional generic scoring models utilized by credit rating agencies and other lenders. - Subsequent to a successful loan application, the responsibility for loan closing and funding and ongoing customer relationship management, including early stage collections, is assigned to a retail branch that is conveniently located near the customer.
+In this way, the customer lifetime value is enhanced as the sale of ancillary products is improved, customer retention is extended and lower delinquency rates are experienced due to the local relationship and direct engagement with the customer. - Since ongoing customer relationship management is performed at the local branch level, the Company is able to establish stronger relationships with its customers that enable it to effectively address and resolve various unplanned financial challenges that may occur.
+In this way, bad debts are able to be reduced more effectively, particularly when compared to a non-prime consumer loan originated through an on-line-only on-line lender.